How to stop your dog from stealing

 Dogs Trusts Dog Schools across the UK provide the perfect opportunity for puppies to learn vital social skills in their puppy classes.
 This includes teaching your puppy to give up something nice in return for something even nicer!
 See Dog School for your nearest class.

-What to do if you're dog is stealing
+What to do if your dog is stealing

 Provide physical and mental exercise